TruncatedDinoSour/armour/doc/d/keyfile-1.md

 -   Identify the file by the magic number
 -   Verify the hash of the Keyfile
 -   Decryption steps should succeed, including the GCM authentication checks
+-   The version of the Keyfile can be used by the database version (usually meaning the versions have to be the same)

--   If any of the checks fail, you shall terminate the access to the database to prevent any damage or tampered with data
+If any of the checks fail, you shall terminate the access to the database to prevent any damage or tampered with data

 ## Authors